Mustard2/MustardTools/README.md

 - IK constraint generation for bone chains (with possible automatic creation of controller and pole bones)
 - IK Spline rig generation for bone chains
-- possibility to add bendy bones for both functions above
+- Mouth controller (for quicker mouth poses) generator
-- mouth controller (for quicker mouth poses) generator
+- Tool to merge 3 images into a single RGB image (to decrease memory allocation by a factor of 3)

 ## Instructions